 *First photo credits: photo – Mary Ann Art & Photography | wedding planner: Jeanette Skelton

-Belief Awards: see the most amazing worldwide weddings
+Belief Awards: the most beautiful weddings around the world

 Destination wedding: 16 things you should consider before doing it

 9 outstanding wedding ideas that will inspire you

 Meet an international wedding planner in Lebanon: Elie Berchan